 This is the second of a two-part series

 Like it or love it, social media is a major part of life.
 Teens spend more than half of their waking hours online.
-They use some of that time to post pictures and create profiles on social media accounts.
-But most of what they do is read and respond to posts by friends and family.
+You use some of that time to post pictures and to create profiles on social media accounts.
+But most of what you do is read and respond to posts by friends and family.

 Clicking on a thumbs-up or a heart icon is an easy way to stay in touch.
 But those “likes” can have power that goes beyond a simple connection.
 Some social media sites use those likes to determine how many people eventually see a post.
 One with many likes is more likely to be seen — and to get even more likes.

 What’s more, viewing posts with a lot of likes activates the reward system in our brain.
 It also can lower a viewer’s self-control.
 And posts related to alcohol may encourage teens to drink.
 That means that what you like online has the power to influence not just what others like, but even what they do.

 It’s no surprise that feedback from peers affects how we behave.
 And not always in a good way.

 For example, in one 2011 study, teens doing a driving task in a lab took more risks when their friends were around.
 Researchers also looked at the teens’ brains during this task.
 They saw activity in a part of the brain that’s involved in rewards.
 This area is known as the nucleus accumbens.
 That suggests these teens were changing their behavior to try to get social approval, explains Lauren Sherman.
 She's a cognitive neuroscientist at Temple University in Philadelphia, Penn.
 Cognitive neuroscientists are researchers who study the brain.

 Sherman wanted to know whether teens make similar changes to their behavior when they use social media.
 To find out, she and her team recruited 32 teens for a study, last year.
 All submitted photos from their personal Instagram accounts.